inferno986return/python-pcep/Module2.md

 **Advanced learning:** The other two parameters for `print()` are `file` which can save the output of the `print()` function to a file and `flush` which is a Boolean value (i.e. `True` or `False`) that clears the output after a new `print()` output has been written.
 By default, the value of `flush` is `False`.

-### Printing f-strings
+### Printing formatted string literals (f-strings)

-While not part of the PCEP syllabus, f-strings are an elegant way to print variable values along with a string by specifying the variables using curly braces `{}`:
+While not part of the PCEP syllabus, formatted string literals (f-strings) are an elegant way to print variable values along with a string by specifying the variables using curly braces `{}`:

 ```
 apples = 2